depau/depau/README.md

 - LevIoT ([hw](https://github.com/depau/leviot-hw)/[sw](https://github.com/depau/leviot-sw)) (`KiCAD`/`Py`) is a custom PCB for my home air purifier
 - I [reverse-engineered my laptop's fingerprint reader](https://github.com/depau/elanpoc) (`Py`) and wrote a driver for it for GNU/Linux in [libfprint](https://gitlab.freedesktop.org/libfprint/libfprint/-/merge_requests/330) (`C`/`GLib`).

+You may also find [my gists](https://gist.github.com/depau) interesting and useful.<br>
+I have a separate place for forked repos: [@depau-forks](https://github.com/depau-forks)

 I accept sponsorships and donations through different methods, see EtchDroid's [donations page](https://etchdroid.app/donate/).

+>[!NOTE]
-Please note though that while every contribution is deeply appreciated, donations don't equate to special treatment or support.
+> While every contribution is deeply appreciated, donations don't equate to special treatment or support.
 All my projects are hobby projects, and I dedicate time to them as my schedule allows.
 I welcome suggestions and bug reports from all users, donor or not.
+>
-I may be available for contract work though, send me an email if interested!
+> I may be available for contract work though, send me an email if interested!

-You may also find [my gists](https://gist.github.com/depau) interesting and useful.<br>
-I have a separate place for forked repos: [@depau-forks](https://github.com/depau-forks)